Banner About

 Auditions

-The Kindred Spirits Orchestra holds rehearsals every Tuesday from 7:15 p.m. to 10:00 p.m. at Cornell Recital Hall, located at 3201 Bur Oak Ave.
-(407 ETR and 9th Line) in east Markham.
+The Kindred Spirits Orchestra holds rehearsals every Tuesday from 7:15 p.m. to 10:00 p.m. at the Cornell Recital Hall, located at 3201 Bur Oak Ave.
+(407 ETR and 9th Line) in Markham.
 The hall is a 5,000 sq ft, state-of-the-art facility, entirely covered with maple wood, built-in projection screen, surround sound audio system, WiFi, digital recording studio, music library and a leading edge dynamic acoustic system.
-The venue can also be used as a small recital hall being outfitted with 200 retractable seats.
-The rehearsal hall also has 2 smaller size studios adjacent to it, which are used for warm-up and practicing.
-In addition, the KSO has its own Steinway grand piano, a complete set of professional percussion instruments, celeste, ergonomic professional musicians chairs and stands, a music library with a commercial booklet printer, and orchestral risers.
-Recently, the KSO has also acquired a state-of-the-art filming and live-streaming production system with 5 HD cameras, video switcher, Behringer X32 audio mixer and 24 Sennheiser microphones.
-Future development includes investing in a VAE Active Acoustic System and digitalization of the music library by replacing printed music paper sheets with iPad Pro tablets for all musicians.
+The venue is also used as a chamber music recital hall outfitted with 200 amphitheatre-style retractable seats.
+The rehearsal hall also has 2 studios, which are used for warm-up and practicing.

 The following pro bono positions are currently available: